Merih Demiral: Military salute during the Euro 2020 qualifier

+Euro 2024 ban and wolf salute

+On 2 July 2024, after the match against Austria in the Euro 2024 in Germany, Demiral displayed the so-called wolf salute, which is associated with Turkish nationalism, pan-Turkism, and the Grey Wolves organization.
+The salute is banned in Austria.
+At the press conference, he stated that it was an expression of Turkish pride and he intends to do it again when the opportunity arises.
+In addition to criticism from politicians and journalists, UEFA started an investigation for alleged inappropriate behaviour.
+On 3 and 4 July 2024 Turkey and Germany respectively summoned the other nations ambassador to discuss the incident.
+UEFA announced on 5 July that he would be banned for a total of two matches for failing to comply with the general principles of conduct and for violating the basic rules of decent conduct.
+The Turkish Football Federation (TFF) said they would appeal the decision to the Court of Arbitration for Sport (CAS).
+TFF president Mehmet Büyükeksi later that day acknowledged that, according to article 63 of UEFA statutes, the CAS has no authority over cases were a player has been banned for less than three matches and there is no way for the TFF to appeal his ban.
+UEFA's ban on Demiral was criticised by some as hypocritical and of double standard by drawing comparisons with the lighter penalty received by Jude Bellingham for offensive gesture made at the same tournament and with political gestures made by footballers of other nations which had gone unpunished in previous editions of the tournament.

 Style of play

 Demiral is usually deployed as a centre-back, in either a three or four-man defence, although he is a versatile player, who is also capable of playing as a right-sided full-back.

 An aggressive and instinctive defender, his main traits are his physicality, tactical intelligence, tackling, composure, and determination, which allow to excel at reading plays, and also enable him to anticipate or mark his opponents well.
 A tall and physically strong defender, he is also known for his ability in the air, which enables him to defend opposing crosses and clear the ball away from his own penalty area.
 Despite his tall stature and imposing physique, he is also a mobile defender, which allows him to make recoveries, win back the ball effectively, or restrict his opponents' movements when defending off the ball.

 Regarded as a promising young defender in the media, due to his characteristics, he has been compared to Nemanja Vidić, whom Demiral himself has also cited as an inspiration.
 Another one of his influences is his Juventus teammate Giorgio Chiellini, to whom he has also been compared.
 He has also been likened to former Juventus defender Paolo Montero.